watadarkstar/cz_ai/README.md

 ## Terminal Alias

-To make it persistent across sessions, add that line to your `~/.bashrc` or `~/.bash_profile` or `/.config/fish/config.fish` or `~/.zshrc` (depending on your setup):
+To make it persistent across sessions, add this line to your `~/.bashrc` or `~/.bash_profile` or `/.config/fish/config.fish` or `~/.zshrc` (depending on your setup):

 ```bash